liambll/blog-archive/_posts/2017-06-05-overview-machine-learning.markdown

 ---

-Machine Learning is a subfield of computer science that give computers the ability to learn from data without being explicitly programmed.
-Several characteristics of machine learning techniques:
+"Machine Learning is a subfield of computer science that give computers the ability to learn from data without being explicitly programmed."
+Characteristics of machine learning techniques:
 * Machine Learning techniques generally do not make any assumption of underlying data.
-A machine learning engineer would apply linear regression model on a data that follow Poisson distribution, but a statistician might not be happy about it.
+A machine learning engineer might apply linear regression model on a data that follow Poisson distribution, but a statistician would not be happy about it.
 * Machine Learning techniques focus on prediction rather than explanation or interpretation of data
-* Machine Learning techniques usually formulate problem in terms of minimizing a related cost function, and in doing so, we hope to achieve the best prediction.
+* Machine Learning techniques usually formulate problem in terms of minimizing a cost function, and in doing so, we hope to achieve the best prediction.

 ## 1. Unsupervised Learning
 * Clustering